quicwg/base-drafts/draft-ietf-quic-recovery.md

   // Cancel the timer if there are no ack-eliciting packets
   // in flight and the endpoint is a server.
 Do not cancel the
-  // timer until the client has received a Handshake or 1-RTT ACK. if (no ack-eliciting packets in flight &&
+  // timer until the client has received an acknowledgement that
+  // indicates the server has validated the path. if (no ack-eliciting packets in flight &&
       (endpoint is server ||
        has received Handshake ACK ||